Sleep and Your Newborn

-- Always place your baby on his or her back to sleep, not on the stomach or side.
-The rate of SIDS has gone way down since the AAP introduced this recommendation in 1992.
+- Always place your baby on their back to sleep, not on the stomach or side.
+The rate of SIDS has gone way down since the AAP began recommending this in 1992.

 - Do not put anything else in the crib or bassinet.
 Keep plush toys, pillows, blankets, unfitted sheets, quilts, comforters, sheepskins, and bumper pads out of your baby's sleep area.